An Indiana couple channels the relaxed, simple lifestyle of Bear Lake into a new lakefront cottage.

-Given that it was only a ranch-style home, the old house on the Bear Lake shore didn’t have much going for it—except some beloved local history.
-The doctor in this Manistee County small town, also named Bear Lake, had lived in the home since the 1950s.
+Given that it was only a ranch-style home, the old house on the shore of Bear Lake didn’t have much going for it—except some beloved local history.
+The doctor in this small Manistee County town also named Bear Lake, had lived in the home since the 1950s.
 If the doctor’s old black crank phone, tucked away in the basement, could talk, imagine the life and death dramas it could tell.

 Although they knew the house would need some drastic renovation, the couple was determined to proceed with care, salvaging as much of the home as possible.
 To that end, they turned to Grand Rapids builder Doug McKee of Daeco Builders, a company with experience in renovating historic homes.
 After a thorough inspection though, McKee determined that the home’s very solid foundation was all that should be saved.

 Rather than be disappointed, the couple took that as their cue to build a home on the old foundation that stayed within the footprint of the doc’s house—their new home wouldn’t eat up any additional shoreline.
 Additionally, they would stick to a single story to honor the former home’s unassuming profile.
 The one potential problem: the family of five needed four bedrooms and space for entertaining extended family and friends.
 The old footprint could prove too confining.

 Enter Jeff Visser of J. Visser Designs—a boutique design firm that specializes in the very careful planning of waterfront homes.
 Designers at J. Visser begin the planning process by asking questions as grand as, “How will the new structure interplay with the shoreline?”
 And as mundane as, “How can visiting grandbabies have a quiet place to sleep when the home is filled with family and guests?”
 But priority one, Jeff explains, is tracking the path of the sun across the site to determine how to orient the home to capture as much natural light as possible.